INVESTMENT IN AL MASANE AL KOBRA MINING COMPANY (AMAK)

 The summarized results of operation and financial position for AMAK are as follows:

 Results of Operations

-The equity in the income or loss of AMAK reflected on the consolidated statement of income for the years ended December 31, 2013, 2012, and 2011, is comprised of the following:
+The equity in the income or loss of AMAK reflected on the consolidated statements of income for the years ended December 31, 2014, 2013, and 2012, is comprised of the following:

 A gain of approximately $16.2 million for the difference between our initial investment in AMAK and our share of AMAK’s initial assets recorded at fair value was not recognized in 2008.
 This basis difference is being amortized over the life of AMAK’s mine which is estimated to be twelve years beginning with its commencement of production in July 2012 as an adjustment to our equity in AMAK’s income or loss.

 In December 2012 the Board of Directors of AMAK authorized the issuance of additional shares of AMAK in an amount equal to ten percent of the then outstanding shares to raise funds for working capital requirements and retirement of construction debt.
 In January 2013 we entered into an agreement with AMAK to purchase an additional 937,500 shares of AMAK at 30 Saudi Riyals (USD $8.00) per share, for a total of USD $7.5 million.
 Due to the continued improvement in the operations of AMAK and a desire to prevent a substantial dilution of its investment, we elected to purchase these additional shares.
 As a result of this purchase and upon completion of the raise on May 27, 2013, our ownership percentage in AMAK became approximately 35%.
 All existing AMAK shareholders had the opportunity to buy into the issue and all shares were placed within that group.
 As a result of the equity raise in 2013, the Company’s share of the net assets of AMAK increased approximately $4.0 million which the Company recognized as a gain (with a corresponding increase in its investment) in accordance with ASC 323-10-40-1.